Noodle-Dev/Noodle-Dev/README.md

 ## 🚀 About Me

-👨‍💻 I'm an indie game developer and programmer passionate about creating unique experiences.
+👨‍💻 I'm an indie game developer and programmer passionate about creating bizarre experiences.
 📍 Interested in game development and web development.

 ---